 There is just about nothing worse than running out of gas, especially if it is on a busy highway, late at night, or in the dead of winter.
 If you find yourself in this unenviable position, you will immediately wonder whether your auto insurer will deliver gas to your location.
-In general, auto insurance safeguards drivers against unexpected events such as an auto accident.
+In general, auto insurance safeguards drivers against unexpected events such as auto accidents.
 However, for the most part, auto insurers will not provide gas delivery in the event a client runs out mid-trip – unless you have roadside assistance coverage.

 Why Most Auto Insurers Won’t Deliver Gas